Gulf of Cazones

 Gulf of Cazones (Golfo de Cazones) is a large gulf in southern Cuba.
 It is located at the south by the provinces of Matanzas and Cienfuegos, between the northeast edge of the Jardinillos Bank on the south, and Piedras and other cays and reefs on the north.
-It is considered dangerous for sailing vessels to cross because of calms and cross currents.
+It is considered dangerous for sailing vessels to traverse because of calms and cross currents.

 Geography

 Two miles east-northeast of the south point of Diego Perez Cay is the beginning of the northeast section of the Jardinillos (or Jardines) bank which continues to the southeast of East Rock.
 East Rock is situated approximately a cable from the northeast end of East Guano Cay, to which it is connected by a reef.
 This northern edge of the bank rises like a wall with one or two sandy patches on it above water.
 With Pedras Cays and the reefs on the north, it forms the Gulf of Cazones.
 A submerged platform, between 3 and 4 fathoms (5.5 to 7.3 metres) deep, exists between the Bay of Pigs, the Gulf of Cazones, the Gulf of Batabano, and the Isle of Pines.
 It is also inferred that the Gulf of Cazones may have been created due to a geological fault.